-4) Keep a mileage log book - You can't claim mileage from your home to your first work destination - But from your work to your next destination you can.
+4) Keep a mileage log book - You can't claim mileage from your home to your first work destination - But from their to your next destination you can.

 6) If you have done any freelance work through out the year , you will receive a form called a 1099.
 This will be a report of earnings where taxes have not been taken out.
 This is where it's important to hold on to your receipts related to those freelance jobs.
 It should be noted that if you work freelance in the City of Los Angeles, you need to register for a business license.
 It's a pain but will save you large fines in the long run. go to http://finance.lacity.org/ to register.

 7) Filing.
-There are a number of ways to do this. you can do it by downloading all the forms at irs.gov or by using software like Turbotax which easily guides you through through the process.
+There are a number of ways to do this.
+You can do it by downloading all the forms at irs.gov or by using software like Turbotax which easily guides you through through the process.
 Or if you are like me, because it's a little more complicated and time consuming you can hire a tax accountant, to prepare and file for you.
 This costs anywhere from $150 to $250 to depending on how many states you are filing in.
 Bear in mind that the cost of your Tax accountant is considered a a legitimate business expense, so there for you can write it off.
 (Make sure whomever you go with is licensed.)
-I have been with my guy for 7 years.
-His name is Cesar Loya at Anthony Loya and Assoc.
-He's really friendly, approachable and is great at getting you the refund you deserve.
+You will have to file both California State taxes and Federal Taxes.
+2 different sets, or maybe more if you earned money in a different state.
+You will Have to file in that state too.

-8) Your tax filing is usually due on April 15th of every year, except this year they are due before April 17th due to the 15th falling on a Sunday.
+8) Your tax filing is usually due on April 15th of every year.
 If you feel you don't have everything ready in time, you can always file for an extension.
 This will give you up till Oct to file, bare in mind that you will encounter penalties if you end up owing the government money, so try to get it done by April if you can.

-9) Once you have filed, you will know whether you owe the IRS money or whether you are entitled to a refund.
-Personally it always makes me happy come May time to get a little money back to help pay for my summer holidays.
+9) Once you have filled out the forms, you will know whether you owe the IRS money or whether you are entitled to a refund.
+Personally it always makes me happy come May time to get a little money back to help pay for my summer holidays. ;-)

-10) If you have also earned money out of the country this also has to be declared around filing time.
+10) If you have also earned money out of the country this also has to be declared around filing time with a form called the F-BAR.
+(THIS IS VERY IMPORTANT) You can land in a lot of hot water if you don't file this.
 Don't forget to file your taxes in that country also.
 I find it best to consult a UK tax accountant too.

 11) If you find you are not in the states around tax time, don't forget to pay or file as it may prove problematic when you attempt to enter the US in the future.
 You can do this remotely using one of US tax websites like Turbotax.

----- I hope this information was helpful, My advice is not gospel and it's always best to consult a specialist.
+---- I hope this information was helpful, My advice is not gospel and it's always best to consult a specialist and rules are always changing.
 So please don't take my word for it.
 Please feel free to contact me with any mistakes or any additions.
 Thanks.